-For the sake of comparison, Facebook has an estimated 2.8 billion users and Twitter has an estimated 330 million users.
+For the sake of comparison, Facebook has an estimated 2.9 billion users.

 It took these other platforms years to reach this level of ubiquity, and TikTok has breezed to the billion-user mark at lightning speed.